chriszosh1/chriszosh1.github.io/_pages/publications.md

 <a href="https://www.binghamton.edu/economics/faculty/profile.html?id=apape"> Andreas Pape</a><br>

 The Problem with Empty-Headedness: Generalizing K-Level Beliefs to Simulate Priors in Models of Learning and Boundedly Rational Response

-Imperfect Monitoring in Evolving Sustainable Institutions with Learning with <a href="https://www.binghamton.edu/economics/faculty/profile.html?id=apape"> Andreas Pape</a>,
-<a href="https://www.toddguilfoos.com/"> Todd Guilfoos</a>, and
-<a href="https://www.law.northwestern.edu/faculty/profiles/peterdicola/"> Peter DiCola</a><br>